great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_great_expectations.rst

     .. admonition:: Note:

         - When you define data in your examples, we will mostly guess the type of the columns.
 Sometimes you need to specify the precise type of the columns for each backend.
-Then you use ``schema`` atribute in an example to achieve this:
+Then you use ``schema`` attribute (on the same level as ``data`` and ``tests`` in the dictionary):

         .. code-block:: json